Emergency Communications Center dispatch services

 The Mayo Clinic Emergency Communications Center (ECC) coordinates delivery of the following services:

-- Mayo One, the emergency medical helicopter based in Rochester, Minn., Eau Claire, Wis., and Mankato, Minn.
+- Mayo One Helicopter, the emergency medical helicopter based in Rochester, Minnesota, Eau Claire, Wisconsin, and Mankato, Minnesota

-- Mayo MedAir, an air ambulance jet based in Rochester, Minn., that flies worldwide
+- Mayo One Airplane, an air ambulance jet based in Rochester, Minnesota, that flies worldwide

 - Neonatal and pediatric specialty team transports by air and ground, as determined by a patient's age and condition